mmarchioro/agency-jekyll-theme/_portfolio/project1.md

   thumbnail: https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-agency/master/src/assets/img/portfolio/01-thumbnail.jpg
 ---

+## Section 1

+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.

+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.

+## Section 2

+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 {:.list-inline}